 If we train our children properly (and this isn’t an easy feat) they will understand what is expected of them.
 They need structure.

-I am a stay at home mom of three small children, all under three years old.
+I am a work at home mom of three small children, all under three years old.

 My toddlers are learning what it means to have structure.
 We are very busy and work hard.
 For my children, routines are really important and consistency is key.
 They also learn from example.